-The automated official will ask a series of security questions, to which the traveler will need to respond while directly addressing a webcam which analyzes every small facial movement.
-After answering questions, including some about the contents of their luggage, the machine will then decide if the traveler is lying or not.
+The automated official will ask a series of security questions, to which the traveller will need to respond while directly addressing a webcam which analyzes every small facial movement.
+After answering questions, including some about the contents of their luggage, the machine will then decide if the entrant is lying or not.

-Travelers coming from outside the EU will also be required to scan copies of their passport, visa, and proof of funds.
-They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ travelers then more thoroughly checked.
+Travellers coming from outside the EU will also be required to scan copies of their passport, visa, and proof of funds.
+They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ visitors then more thoroughly checked.

-Human border officials will still maintain a presence alongside the AI lie detectors, using portable devices to verify information and compare passport and any previously-held photos with those taken by the EU lie detector technology.
+Human border officials will still maintain a presence alongside the AI lie detectors, using portable devices to verify the information and compare passport and any previously-held photos with those taken by the EU lie detector technology.

 Lie detection is widely used in law enforcement in the USA, despite doubts over its reliability.
-For example, polygraph tests are not admissible as court evidence in the vast majority of jurisdictions because the nerves of the subject can greatly effect the result.
+For example, polygraph tests are not admissible as court evidence in the vast majority of jurisdictions because the nerves of the subject can greatly affect the result.